nrfconnect/sdk-nrf/applications/nrf_desktop/README.rst

 The nRF Desktop devices use :ref:`Zephyr's Bluetooth API <zephyr:bluetooth>` to handle the Bluetooth LE connections.

 This API is used only by the application modules that handle such connections.
-The information about peer and connection state is propagated to other application modules using :ref:`app_evt_mgr` events.
+The information about peer and connection state is propagated to other application modules using :ref:`app_event_manager` events.

 The nRF Desktop devices come in the following types: